WUSN: Awards

 In 1967, WEFM won the National Federation of Music Clubs' "Special 4-Star Award" for "outstanding programming devoted to American composers".

-In 1993, 2006, and 2015, WUSN won the Country Music Association's Major Market Station of the Year award.
+WUSN won the Country Music Association's Large Market Station of the Year in 1993 and the Major Market Station of the Year award in 2006.
+It won Major Market Station of the Year from the Academy of Country Music in 2015.

 In 2005, WUSN host Lisa Dent won the Country Music Association's Major Market Personality of the Year award.

 In 2010 and 2011, the station won Country Radio Broadcasters/Country Aircheck Awards for Station of the Year for a Major Market; the Lisa Dent and Ramblin' Ray Show for Major Market Morning Show and Marci Braun (weeknight host/MD) for Major Market MD.

 In 2010 and 2015, Lisa Dent and Ramblin' Ray Stevens won the Country Music Association Major Market Personality of the Year for the Lisa Dent and Ramblin' Ray Morning Show.

 Controversy

 On April 13, 2001, a memo from WUSN management asking on-air station employees to attend the George Strait Country Music Festival on May 26, 2001, at their own expense and "work the crowd" on behalf of the station was leaked to Robert Feder's media column for the Chicago Sun-Times.

 On July 7, 2003, country music radio personality Cliff Dumas sued Infinity Broadcasting Corporation and WUSN in United States District Court, seeking monetary damages.
 Dumas alleged that station management had induced him to resign gainful employment at a New Mexico radio station to take a job which was offered but then never materialized.